- About Us

 In the original Dietary Approaches to Stop Hypertension clinical trial, participants followed the DASH diet for eight weeks without decreasing salt intake.
 Adults with hypertension experienced significant reductions in both systolic and diastolic blood pressure, -11.4 mmHg and -5.5 mmHg, respectively2.

 In the DASH-Sodium trial, participants followed the DASH diet while also reducing their sodium intake to an intermediate amount defined as less than 2,400mg/day or a low amount, defined as less than 1,500mg/day.
 Reducing salt intake to a lower amount while on the DASH diet resulted in an additional 1.3 mmHg reduction in systolic blood pressure3.
-Reducing salt intake to a low amount provided a further three mmHg reduction in systolic blood pressure, resulting in a total 14.4 mmHg reduction from baseline3.
+Reducing salt intake to a low amount provided an additional 3 mmHg reduction in systolic blood pressure, resulting in a total 14.4 mmHg reduction from baseline3.